 10 Misleading Myths about Being a Boss

-Lack of skill and knowledge aren’t the only obstacles that keep a manager from becoming an effective leader.
-Prevailing myths become formidable barriers as well.
-A myth is a tradition, story or worldview about how things are done.
+Prevailing myths become formidable barriers to management effectiveness.
+A myth is a tradition, story, or worldview about how things are done.
 In my experience with bosses and supervisors, ten misleading myths exist.

 1. “I can’t be friends or socialize with subordinates because I will lose my authority.
 Besides that, I’ll be asked to do favors or be accused of favoritism.”